A General Learning Framework for Open Ad Hoc Teamwork Using Graph-based Policy Learning: Partially Observable Open Ad Hoc Teamwork Experiments

 Similarly to our generalisation experiments under the fully observable setting, we present the generalisation capabilities of the agents to different numbers of teammates in Table~\ref{eval-table-partial-obs}.
-The results show that none of the methods outperform each other during generalisation even when they achieve similar returns during training.
 Unsurprisingly, methods that achieve low returns during training, such as PF-GPL, will also achieve subpar performance when generalising to different open processes.
+However, although VAE-GPL, and AE-GPL are still the top performers, it seems that none of the methods outperforms the other.
+To achieve a more clear picture, we evaluated the performance of the algorithms for different numbers of teammates and aggregated the results utilising the IQM metric \citep{agarwal2021deep}.
+We show the results in Figure~\ref{fig:IQM}.
+These results indicate that VAE-GPL and AE-GPL are able to achieve higher returns when collaborating with a different number of teammates.